ScooloV/bbpedia/docs/death_zone/new_inducements.md

 both the Juggernaut and Horns skills.

 0-1 HALFLING H0T P0T
-80,000 GOLD PIECES (60,000 GOLD PIECES F0R TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' 0R '0LD W0RLD CLASSIC' SPECIAL RULES *Once a desperate measure, the Halflinng Hot Pot is* *something of a mainstay among Moot militias.
-The Hot* *Pot is exactly that, a cauldron of boiling soup or stew,* *catapulted from a primitive, wooden frame towards a foe.* *The contents can cause significcant inconvenience, but*
-*for anyone unfortunate enough to be hit by the cauldron* *itself, the effects can be quite terminal!*
+80,000 GOLD PIECES (60,000 GOLD PIECES FOR TEAMS WITH THE 'HALFLING THIMBLE CUP' SPECIAL RULE), AVAILABLE TO ANY TEAM WITH EITHER THE 'HALFLING THIMBLE CUP' OR '0LD WORLD CLASSIC' SPECIAL RULES *Once a desperate measure, the Halflinng Hot Pot is* *something of a mainstay among Moot militias.
+The Hot* *Pot is exactly that, a cauldron of boiling soup or stew,* *catapulted from a primitive, wooden frame towards a foe.* *The contents can cause significcant inconvenience, but for anyone unfortunate enough to be hit by the cauldron* *itself, the effects can be quite terminal!*

 A Hot Pot can be used once per game, launching a cauldron of piping-hot